 Scenario

 A 12-year-old boy, John, is seen with his mother.
 He has asthma which is currently being treated with regular low dose inhaled corticosteroids and as required short-acting bronchodilator.
 At his outpatients review he initially reports his symptoms are well controlled.
 However, he is found to have a higher FeNO (100 ppb compared to 20 ppm) and a lower FEV1 (85% of predicted compared to 105% of predicted) than at his review 12 months ago.
-When challenged, his mother has noticed poorer adherence to treatment over the last 6 months.
-John explains he has stopped taking his treatment because he does not like being different from his friends.
-It emerges that John has been bullied and teased at school ‘because of his asthma’.
+When challenged, his mother is unsure as to the cause of this deterioration.
+John explains that he does not like being different from his friends, and it emerges that John has been bullied and teased as school ‘because of his asthma’.
 His mother is shocked by this revelation.

 Structured clinical question